benjamin-white/glossary/README.md

 **_Functional Programming &mdash;_**

 **_Monkey Patching &mdash;_**
 Modifying, extending or otherwise overwriting a language's core class or module.
-Generally not recomended due to the possibility of corrupting expected language behaviour, where possible it is better to have a new class.
+Generally not recomended due to the possibility of corrupting expected behaviour, whenever possible it is better to have a new class.

 **_Encapsulation, Single Responsibility Principle & Closures &mdash;_**